Severson-Group/docs.amdc.dev/source/accessories/amds/amds-in-action/index.md

 discovered to mitigate the effects of noise, including using filters, observers etc., the best solution is always to minimize (or eliminate) the root cause of the problem.
 The AMDS (Adavanced Motor Design Sensing) board was designed with this goal in mind.
 By sampling signals (current, voltage) right at the sensor output, great reductions in external field coupling can be achieved, leading to a much cleaner waveform.
 This information can then be communicated to the AMDC, or any other controller, via a digital interface to facilitate high-integrity data transmission.

-Subsequent sections will demonstrate the benefits of using the AMDS with the aid of test results obtained from the closed loop field oriented current control on a 3 phase R-L load with and without the AMDS.
+Subsequent sections will demonstrate the benefits of using the AMDS with the aid of test results obtained from the field oriented current control on a 3 phase R-L load with and without the AMDS.

 ## Required Hardware

 To run this experiment, the following hardware was employed:

 1. AMDC: to run the control loop and log data (qty 1)
 2. AMDS: for obvious reasons (qty 1)
 3. Current cards: to measure currents flowing all phases (qty 3)